hehonghui/android-tech-frontier/androidweekly/详解Dagger2/readme.md

       .build();
 }
 ```
-As you can see when Dagger processes our annotations, creates implementations of our components and rename them adding a ¡°Dagger¡± prefix.
+As you can see when Dagger processes our annotations, creates implementations of our components and rename them adding a â€œDaggerâ€ prefix.
 Since this is a composed component, when constructing it, we must pass in all its dependencies (both components and modules).
 Now that our component is ready, we just make it accesible in order to satisfy the fragment dependencies:

-Dagger»á´¦ÀíÎÒÃÇµÄ×¢½â£¬ÎªcomponentsÉú³ÉÊµÏÖ²¢ÖØÃüÃû¼ÓÉÏ¡°Dagger¡±Ç°×º¡£ÒòÎªÕâ¸öÊÇÒ»¸ö×éºÏµÄcomponent£¬ËùÒÔÔÚ¹¹½¨µÄÊ±ºò£¬ÎÒÃÇ±ØĞë°ÑËùÓĞµÄÒÀÀµµÄ´«½øÈ¥£¨componentsºÍmodules£©¡£ÏÖÔÚÎÒÃÇµÄcomponentÒÑ¾­×¼±¸ºÃÁË£¬½Ó×ÅÎªÁË¿ÉÒÔÂú×ãfragmentµÄÒÀÀµĞèÇó£¬ÎÒÃÇĞ´Ò»¸ö»ñÈ¡·½·¨£º
+Daggerä¼šå¤„ç†æˆ‘ä»¬çš„æ³¨è§£ï¼Œä¸ºcomponentsç”Ÿæˆå®ç°å¹¶é‡å‘½ååŠ ä¸Šâ€œDaggerâ€å‰ç¼€ã€‚å› ä¸ºè¿™ä¸ªæ˜¯ä¸€ä¸ªç»„åˆçš„componentï¼Œæ‰€ä»¥åœ¨æ„å»ºçš„æ—¶å€™ï¼Œæˆ‘ä»¬å¿…é¡»æŠŠæ‰€æœ‰çš„ä¾èµ–çš„ä¼ è¿›å»ï¼ˆcomponentså’Œmodulesï¼‰ã€‚ç°åœ¨æˆ‘ä»¬çš„componentå·²ç»å‡†å¤‡å¥½äº†ï¼Œæ¥ç€ä¸ºäº†å¯ä»¥æ»¡è¶³fragmentçš„ä¾èµ–éœ€æ±‚ï¼Œæˆ‘ä»¬å†™ä¸€ä¸ªè·å–æ–¹æ³•ï¼š

 ```java
 @Override public UserComponent getComponent() {